-Structured Family Caregiving (SFC), also known as Caregiver Homes of Indiana, is a fairly new model of caregiving that provides financial and supportive services for family (and non-family) caregivers.
+Structured Family Caregiving (SFC), also known as Caregiver Homes of Indiana, is a fairly new model of caregiving.
+It provides financial and supportive services for family (and non-family) caregivers.
 It empowers caregivers to care for seniors and those with disabilities who wish to remain at home, or in the home of an approved caregiver, rather than become institutionalized into a nursing home.
-It is not a standalone program, but rather a benefit associated with Indiana's Aged and Disability Medicaid Waiver or Indiana Programs of All-Inclusive Care for the Elderly (PACE).
+It is not a standalone program.
+Rather, it is a benefit associated with Indiana’s Aged and Disability Medicaid Waiver or Indiana Programs of All-Inclusive Care for the Elderly (PACE).